solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 In the first phase, we'll perform smoke and correctness tests by routing a small segment of the traffic to the new version of the application.
-In this demo, we'll use a header `stage: canary` to trigger routing to the new service, though in practice it may be desirable to make this decision based on another part of the request, such as the claim in a verified JWT.
+In this demo, we'll use a header `stage: canary` to trigger routing to the new service, though in practice it may be desirable to make this decision based on another part of the request, such as a claim in a verified JWT.

 In the second phase, we've already established correctness, so we are ready to shift all of the traffic over to the new version of the application.
 We'll configure weighted destinations, and shift the traffic while monitoring certain business